South Island line

 This line was known during planning and construction as the South Island line (East) to distinguish from South Island line (West), which is still being planned.

 History

-The initial proposal for the line was in 2002, and went through a number of changes, at times combined with the West Island line and South Island line (West).
-The final alignment corresponds with "option B" of the 2005 revised scheme, with no intermediate station at Happy Valley included, in order to reduce the travel time to the CBD.
+The initial proposal for the line was developed in 2002, and went through a number of changes, at times combined with the West Island line and South Island line (West).
+The final alignment corresponds with "option B" of the 2005 revised scheme, with no intermediate station at Happy Valley included, in order to reduce the travel time to the central business district.

 Rolling stock

 MTR defines the railway as a medium capacity system.
 The final order for rolling stock for the new line consisted of 10 new three-car MTR CNR Changchun EMUs using steel wheels.
 These trains are externally similar to the new existing sets in service on the Kwun Tong line, but are fully automatic and driverless – the second such line in the MTR system after the Disneyland Resort line, and the third such line in Hong Kong.
 However, every train has at least one staff for patrol in the traffic hour who is qualified to control the train manually according to the requirements of the Fire Services Department since the commencement of the line.
 Trains operate with a frequency of three minutes during rush hour.